ArnabBCA/Meta-Sphere/README.md

 npm install
 ```

-To run the frontend, you will need to add the following environment variables to your .env file
+To run the `frontend`, you will need to add the following environment variables to your `.env` file

 ```
 VITE_BASE_URL='XXXXXXXX'    # The URL in which the backend is running example 'http://localhost:5000/'